 Businesses with fewer than 100 employees can find an inexpensive retirement plan in a SIMPLE IRA.

-With the SIMIPLE IRA, there are no complex federal reporting requirements, as is the case with 401(k) plans.
+With the SIMPLE IRA, there are no complex federal reporting requirements, as is the case with 401(k) plans.
 Plus, employees are fully vested from day one.

 SIMPLE IRAs allow employers to choose how they want to contribute funds on behalf of employees from year to year.
-For instance, they can match workers' contributions on a dollar-for-dollar basis, up to 3 percent of individual earnings.
+For instance, they can match workers’ contributions on a dollar-for-dollar basis, up to 3 percent of individual earnings.
 Or, they can reduce the match to 1 percent in any two years within a five-year period.
-An employer can also make nonelective contributions up to 2 percent of wage earners' compensation for a maximum of $4,900, regardless of workers' participation.
+An employer can also make nonelective contributions up to 2 percent of wage earners’ compensation.

 The SIMPLE IRA at a glance